 - Esteve-Altava B. 2017.
 Challenges in identifying and interpreting organizational modules in morphology.
 Journal of Morphology 278 (7): 960–974.

 - Rasskin-Gutman D, Esteve-Altava B. 2014.
 Connecting the dots: anatomical network analysis in morphological EvoDevo.
 Biological Theory 9: 178–193.

 EVOLUTION OF TETRAPODS

-Macroevolutionary studies benefit from the level of abstraction offered by AnNA and there are still many possibilities of study in this context (in addition to what has been already done!).
+Macroevolutionary studies benefit from the level of abstraction offered by AnNA and there are still many possibilities of study in this context.
 I am particularly interested in the study of the evolution of morphological complexity and modularity in the skull of vertebrates, and how it is related to the evolutionary trend toward skull with fewer number of bones (Williston’s Law).
-I am also studying the evolution of the tetrapod limbs during the fin-to-limb transition in the Devonian Period.
+At the same time, I am also interested in the evolution of the tetrapod limbs during the fin-to-limb transition in the Devonian Period.
 Specifically, how the morphological modularity of the limb has changed in its way from water to land.

 - Esteve-Altava B, Marugán-Lobón J, Botella H, Rasskin-Gutman D. 2013.
 Structural constraints in the evolution of the tetrapod skull complexity: Williston’s Law revisited using network models.
 Evolutionary Biology 40: 209–219.

 I collaborate in a NSF-funded project (PI: Rui Diogo, Brian Villmoare) to explore the morphological evolution and normal development of the skeletal and muscular systems in humans and other primates.

 - Diogo R, Molnar JL, Rolian C, Esteve-Altava B. 2018.
 First anatomical network analysis of fore- and hindlimb musculoskeletal modularity in bonobos, common chimpanzees, and humans.
 Scientific Reports 8: 6885.